brean/ros2-turtlebot3-gazebo-docker/README.md

 based on https://github.com/ahcorde/turtlebot3_simulations/tree/ahcorde/ignition_support

-Build using `docker-compose build` and then start using `docker-compose run humble_sim`
+Build using `docker-compose build` and then start calling `./run.bash` (to run the docker container inside an xhost environment)